Nguyễn Cao Kỳ: December 1964 South Vietnamese coup

 In January 1965, the junta-appointed prime minister, Trần Văn Hương, introduced a series of measures to expand the anticommunist war effort, notably by widening the terms of conscription.
 This provoked widespread anti-Hương riots across the country, mainly from conscription-aged students and pro-negotiations Buddhists.
 Reliant on Buddhist support, Khánh did little to try to contain the protests.
 Khánh then decided to have the armed forces take over the government.
 On 27 January, Khánh removed Hương in a bloodless putsch with the support of Thi and Kỳ.
 He promised to leave politics once the situation was stabilized and hand over power to a civilian body.
 It was believed that some of the officers supported Khánh's increased power so as to give him an opportunity to fail and thus be removed permanently.

-By this time, Taylor's relationship with Khánh had already broken down over the issue of the HNC, and the U.S. became more intent on a regime change as Khánh was reliant on Buddhist support, which they saw as an obstacle to an expansion of the war.
+By this time, Taylor's relationship with Khánh had already broken down over the issue of the HNC, and the US became more intent on a regime change as Khánh was reliant on Buddhist support, which they saw as an obstacle to an expansion of the war.
 Knowing that he was close to being forced out, Khánh tried to start negotiations with the communists, but this only increased the plotting.
 In early February, Taylor told Kỳ, who then passed on the message to colleagues in the junta, that the United States was "in no way propping up General Khanh or backing him in any fashion."
 Taylor thought his message had been effective.